-There are advantages to referring substance abuse expert recommendations to qualified third party professionals for administration on behalf of the Parties.
-Third party professionals are positioned to offer a higher level of:
+There are advantages to referring substance abuse expert recommendations to qualified professional third party service providers for administration on behalf of the Parties.
+Professional third party service providers are positioned to offer a higher level of:

 - a) confidentiality,

 - b) consistency, and

 - c) expertise.